mimibhatt/Capstone_Project/README.md

 ## Model Training:
 The following classification models were used for baseline assessment:
-LogisticRegression, RandomForestClassifier, SVM, DecisionTreeClassifier, KNeighborsClassifier After baseline, fine-tuning hyperparameters was done using GridSearchCV to optimize performance.
+LogisticRegression, RandomForestClassifier, SVM, DecisionTreeClassifier, KNeighborsClassifier.
+After baseline, fine-tuning hyperparameters was done using GridSearchCV to optimize performance.

 ## Model Evaluation: